Professional travelling parents share their experiences in this handy, practical guide on the best places to travel with

 And that’s before you get to thinking about what you’ll need to bring for the baby ;-)

-We’ve just celebrated baby Lab’s second birthday and I’m so, so glad we decided to pack our bags and travel with her whenever we could when she was a baby.
+Looking back at our life pre-lockdown, I’m so, so glad we decided to pack our bags and travel with baby Lab whenever we could when she was a baby.

 Travel brings sanity and a sense of adventure to parents and, from my reckoning, it does the same for children as well, if handled right.